-Trump awards Medal of Freedom to military hero who freed more than 75 hostages in Iraq
+Trump awards Medal of Honor to military hero who freed more than 75 hostages in Iraq

 The ceremony took place on the 19th anniversary of the 9/11 terror attacks.

-Part of the 9/11 generation inspired to serve his country, Payne graduated high school in South Carolina and enlisted in the Army in 2002 as an Infantryman 11B and completed the Basic Airborne Course at Fort Benning, Georgia, according to the Army.
+Part of the 9/11 generation inspired to serve his country, Payne graduated high school in South Carolina and enlisted in the Army in 2002 as an Infantryman 11B and completed the Basic Airborne Course at Fort Benning, Ga., according to the Army.
 He completed his Army Ranger program in 2003.

 In 2012, Payne stood out in a grueling physical contest among the nation's most elite soldiers.
 He and his teammate won the Best Ranger Competition at Fort Benning.